 In order to even think about playing jazz piano, your music theory skills have to be strong:

 - Practice playing major seventh, dominant seventh, minor seventh, half and fully diminished seventh chords in root position across the keyboard.

 - Practice major ii V I chord progressions (ii minor 7th, V dominant 7th, and I major 7th) and minor ii V i chord progressions (ii half diminished, V dominant 7th, and i minor 7th) in all 12 keys.

 - Be aware of all the possible chord symbols: Major 7ths (Cmaj7, C△, CM7), Minor 7ths (Cmin7, C-7, Cm7), and half-diminished 7ths (Cmin7♭5, C∅).
 Luckily, dominant 7ths and fully diminished 7ths only are notated one way (G7 and G° respectively).

-2. Know your voicings: The root position chords above are great to familiarize yourself with the notes, but don’t smoothly connect the harmonies.
+Another aspect of understanding jazz piano basics involves knowing your voicings.
+The root position chords above are great to familiarize yourself with the notes but don’t smoothly connect the harmonies.
+In C:

-To make these chord progressions smoother, move the least distance to the next chord.
+To play these jazz chord progressions on the piano smoother, move the least distance to the next chord.

-3. Know your extensions: Chordal extensions are harmonies added to 7th chords that add texture, color, and a characteristic jazz sound.
-In fact, 7th chords are rarely played plain, but with one or more of these added notes.
+Chordal extensions are harmonies added to 7th chords that add texture, color, and a characteristic jazz sound.
+In fact, 7th chords are rarely played plainly, but with one or more of these added notes.